dxvxd/vagrant-py3-django-pgSQL/README.md

 # Vagrant with python 3, django and postgres

+Important note:

+In configuration files and everywhere you see **project_name**, replace it with more comfortable name (without underscores)!

 ## Follow the steps

 In shell you go to desired, freshly made project dir and clone this repository.